UNIVERSITY OF VIRGINIA

 A walk through survey of work areas for the purpose of identifying sources of hazards to faculty, staff or students.
 Basic categories that should be considered include but are not limited to: impact from flying objects, moving machinery or falling objects; penetration from sharp objects that can pierce the feet or cut hands, compression (roll over of loads or heavy materials), exposure to harmful dust or chemicals, exposure to high heat or temperature extremes, exposure to light (optical) radiation from welding operations or work with lasers and electrical hazards.

-Two choices for Hazard Assessments at UVa are available, the Hazard Assessment Survey and/or the Hazard Assessment Form.
+Two choices for Hazard Assessments at UVA are available, the Hazard Assessment Survey and/or the Hazard Assessment Form.
 Both are available to provide guidance and documentation for this process and are available here.

 The purpose of the University of Virginia's Hazard Assessment and Personal Protective Equipment (PPE) Procedures is to instruct departments on how to perform and document Hazard Assessments in their work areas in order to identify and control hazards that can be injurious to faculty, staff or student members; and to provide guidance on appropriate personal protective equipment selections when hazard control is not feasible or satisfactory.
-Assistance and instruction is available from the Office of Environmental Health & Safety to determine the need for a HAS, when conducting a HAS and determining the most appropriate PPE.
+Assistance and instruction is available from Environmental Health & Safety to determine the need for a HAS, when conducting a HAS and determining the most appropriate PPE.

 PROCEDURES (HAZARD IDENTIFICATION GUIDELINES)